LFV decays in a 3-4-1 model with minimal inverse seesaw neutrinos

 On the other hand, the original 3-4-1 models without exotic charged leptons predict small deviations, of $\Delta a_{\mu}\leq \mathcal{O}(10^{-11})$ \cite{Cogollo:2020nrc, Thao:2023gvs}, which are much smaller than the $10^{-9}$ level associates with the current $1\sigma$ deviation and still within the reach of future experiments \cite{Hertzog:2025ssc, Athron:2025ets}.
 This behavior arises because 3-4-1models typically predict very heavy $SU(4)_L$ gauge bosons at the TeV scale, resulting in suppressed one-loop contributions to $\Delta a_{\mu}$.
 In contrast, various models featuring light neutral gauge and/or Higgs bosons can accommodate large upper value \cite{Li:2025myw, Aliberti:2025beg}.
 The experimental $a_e$ data reported by different groups~\cite{Hanneke:2008tm, Parker:2018vye, Morel:2020dww, Fan:2022eto} indicate a possibility of large deviations from the SM prediction of the same order of magnitude, namely $|\Delta a^{\mathrm{NP}}_{e}|=\mathcal{O}(10^{-13})$, defined analogously to the muon case \cite{Aoyama:2012wj, Laporta:2017okg, Aoyama:2017uqe, Volkov:2019phy}.

-Motivated by the large deviations observed in the $(g-2)_{e,\mu}$ anomalies, which maybe confirmed by future experiments, this work aims to investigate regions of the parameter space that allow sizable $\Delta a_{e,\mu}$ in the 3-4-1 model supplemented by minimal inverse seesaw (mISS) neutrinos and a singly charged Higgs boson.
+Motivated by the {possible deviations in the $(g-2)_{e,\mu}$, which may be further clarified by future experiments,} this work aims to investigate regions of the parameter space that allow sizable $\Delta a_{e,\mu}$ in the 3-4-1 model supplemented by a minimal number of inverse seesaw (mISS) neutrinos and a singly charged Higgs boson.
 This model also predicts large LFV decay rates within current and incoming experimental sensitivities.
-In contrast to the 341ISS model discussed on Ref. \cite{Thao:2023gvs}, we consider the 3-4-1 model consisting of the minimal number of ISS neutrinos (341mISS), which may lead to strong correlations between LFV processes and $\Delta a_{e_a}$, particularly in the regions of the parameter space accommodating large $|\Delta a_{e,\mu}|$.
+In contrast to the 341ISS model discussed on Ref. \cite{Thao:2023gvs}, we consider the 3-4-1 model consisting of the mISS neutrinos (341mISS), which may lead to strong correlations between LFV processes and $\Delta a_{e_a}$, particularly in the regions of the parameter space accommodating large $|\Delta a_{e,\mu}|$.